viking225/vue-admin-panel/README.md

 - Authentification [x]
 - Creation of the mandatory components [x]
-- Add edit / create / delete actions []
-- Add dynamic fields types []
-- Use Vue router for better navigation and components usage []
+- Use Vue router for better navigation and components usage [x]
+- Add edit / create / delete actions [x]
 - Use Vuex for better state management []
+- Find a way to have dynamic flex column size []
 - Use some library like vue-material to look good []
+- Add dynamic fields types []
 - Enjoy

 ## Project setup